José Théodore: Rise to prominence (1999–2004)

 He led the Canadiens into the playoffs as the eighth and final seed in the Eastern Conference, and was a pivotal factor in upsetting the top-ranked Boston Bruins in the first round.
 He became an immediate fan favorite in the city of Montreal.
 However, the Canadiens were eliminated by the Carolina Hurricanes the following round in six games.

 Théodore was unable to match his previous season's performance in 2002–03 and ended the season with significantly lower statistics (2.90 GAA and .909 save percentage) to go with a losing record that saw the Canadiens unable to make the playoffs.
 He bounced back in 2003–04 with a GAA of 2.27 and save percentage of .919.
 During the season, he participated with the Canadiens in the 2003 Heritage Classic, the NHL's first ever outdoor hockey game.
 The game was held at Commonwealth Stadium against the Edmonton Oilers, a game which Montreal won 4–3.
 Playing in sub-zero temperatures, Théodore famously wore a toque over his goalie helmet.
 He ended the season with a second 30-win campaign, helping the Canadiens qualify for the 2004 playoffs as the seventh seed.
 They upset the Boston Bruins for the second time in three years in a seven-game opening series, before being eliminated by the top-seeded, eventual Stanley Cup champion Tampa Bay Lightning in four.

 Due to the 2004–05 NHL lockout, Théodore went overseas to play for Djurgårdens IF of the Swedish Elitserien.

-Post-lockout (2005–2013)

 When NHL play resumed in 2005–06, it was revealed on February 9, 2006, he had failed a random drug test conducted prior to the 2006 Winter Olympics.
 The failed test was later revealed to be caused by a prescription hair loss medication Propecia, which Théodore had been taking legally for eight years.
 Propecia contains the drug finasteride, which can be used as a masking agent for the performance-enhancing drug nandrolone among weight-trainers and bodybuilders, but it is not a performance-enhancing drug in itself.
 Théodore did not face any punishment from the NHL because he had applied and received approval for a therapeutic use exception.
 However, he did receive a two-year suspension from international play.